vramosp/happy-dolphin-83ad3/content/pages/index.md

     backgroundWidth: full
     title: Sea to table
     testimonials:
-      - quote: >-
+      - quote: >
-          It’s great to see someone taking action while still maintaining a sustainable fish supply to home cooks.
+          > “It’s great to see someone taking action while still maintaining a sustainable fish supply to home cooks”
         name: Isabelle Parks
         title: Head chef at The Cook
         image: